Dr. Patricia A. Frazier

 Heather Mortensen (PhD 2007).
 Partner, SKS Consulting Psychologists

 Margit Berman (PhD 2006).
-Assistant Professor of Psychiatry, Dartmouth Medical School
+Faculty, Dartmouth Medical School-Psychiatry

 Theresa Glaser (PhD 2006).
 Faculty, Normandale Community College

 Michael Steger (PhD 2005).
-Associate Professor, Colorado State University
+Faculty, Colorado State University

 Jason Steward (PhD 2005).
 Clinical Psychologist and Director of Training, Orlando VA Medical Center